kyleFortuin2709/SuperDuperTeam2/README.md

  - Functions should not violate the SRP.
  - Functions that are used only within that class should be encapasulated.
  - Don't return null or pass in null in any code pushed to the repo.
+ - Functions should follow Pascal case naming.
+ - Avoid static methods as they violate SRP.
 ## Unit Tests
  - Test each function that you create.
- - Test code must be designed to be read
+ - Test code must be designed to be read.
+ - Tests should not violate SRP.

 ## Heavy Considerations
 - In the event that a function has more than 3 parameters consider whether or not that function is following the SRP.